Home > New Zealand ecology > Flightless birds

 Kakapo Strigops habroptilus

 The kakapo is one of the world's most critically endangered birds, living dangerously close to extinction for more than half a century.
 It is the world's heaviest parrot, and the only flightless and nocturnal parrot.
-After years of holding on with just a few females in New Zealand's most extensive breeding management program, the future looks a little better for kakapo since 22 chicks hatched in 2002, bringing the total number up to 84 birds.
+After years of holding on with just a few females in New Zealand's most extensive breeding/management program, the future looked better for kakapo when 22 chicks hatched in 2002, bringing the total to 84 birds.
+In 2009 there were 103 and in 2012 127.
+Photo Crown Copyright © Dept. of Conservation.
 See more

 Auckland Island teal Anas aucklandica